 The right material for custom injection molding depends on factors such as extrusion property, hardness, quality, compatibility, and, most importantly, cost.
 Based on these factors, selection might be a little daunting.
 However, the materials listed below are quite suitable.

-ABS or Acrylonitrile Butadiene Styrene is an injection molding material known for its unique properties.
-It has a wide temperature range, good stability, and it is a good insulator.
-A common ABS product you would have likely seen is the Lego toy, and you would know how strong they were.
+ABS or Acrylonitrile Butadiene Styrene is an injection molding material known for its unique properties (omnexus has a detailed guide on this).
+It has a wide temperature range, good stability, and is a good insulator.
+You would have likely seen a common ABS product is the Lego toy, and you would know how strong they were.

 Benefits of Using ABS in Custom Plastic Injection Molding

 ABS is a popular material because of its unique properties.
 Below are a few:

 - ABS is a very tough impact-resistant plastic.

 - It has a low shrink and dimensional stability.

 - ABS is resistant to acid bases and other organic solvents.